WCW Backstage Assault: Gameplay

 The primary gameplay mode is called 'Hardcore Challenge'.
 The player will choose one character to pursue a specific championship with.
 They will then play a series of matches against random opponents.
 The first match will always be in the Truck Arena.
 After this initial victory, players may choose which connecting room (and therefore which opponent) they shall face next.
 The difficulty level and number of matches the player must play is determined by which title they choose.
 The final match will also be in the Truck Arena, and will be for the selected title.
 Players earn points based on their victories, moves performed and general skill shown.
 If they lose a match, they are only offered one further chance to win it.
 Losing the same match twice ends the campaign.
 Players can save their progress in between matches.
 If the player successfully wins the title, they will be added to the High Score chart if they are in the Top 10.
 Levels, moves and most hidden characters are unlocked through this mode.
 While players cannot defend the title, the character they used will be the designated champion next time they play the same mode.

 'Hardcore Gauntlet' offers the player one chance to win seven matches on normal difficulty.
 They may not save their progress between rounds.
 Beating the mode earns a high score, and may unlock hidden characters.

 'Exhibition' mode allows the player to play a single match against the computer or a second player.
-It has only three match types; two of which are exclusive to this mode.
+It has only three match types, two of which are exclusive to this mode.
 Normal matches are standard.
-'First Blood' matches are won by causing your opponent to bleed, but can only be played on one-player mode.
+'First Blood' matches are won by causing the opponent to bleed, but can only be played on one-player mode.
 'Human Torch' matches can only be played with two players.
 This match type is limited to the Truck Arena, and requires the winner to set their opponent on fire using the flaming barrel near the exit.

+Development

+In August 1998, EA and Kodiak Interactive entered into a long-term multi-title development agreement that involved Kodiak developing games for EA based on the WCW license for the PlayStation and Nintendo 64 platforms.

 Reception

 WCW Backstage Assault received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.
-Daniel Erickson of NextGen called the PlayStation version "a poor title but the potential gives us hope for the [WCW] franchise's future."
-Lamchop of GamePros December 2000 issue said of the Nintendo 64 version, "If you're a WCW fan, Backstage Assault is a good addition to your collection.
-Others should just rent it for a weekend."
-An issue later, the same author said of the PlayStation version, "If WCW is your hobby, then pick up WCW Backstage Assault for your collection.
-Others should rent it for a day of mayhem."
+Daniel Erickson of NextGen was negative to the PlayStation version.
+Lamchop of GamePro's reviewed Nintendo 64 and PlayStation versions.
+While generally positive to the game, Lamchop also commented that the fans of wrestler games would pick up the title in their collection, while others would avoid or pick them up as rental titles.